MathBul/Capstone-Software/README.md

-# The Great Gambit &mdash; Electrical
+# The Great Gambit &mdash; Software

 <!-- Buttons that link to the associated repos, uncomment all but this repo -->
 <div align="center">